Puerto Rico Drug Addiction

 In just the last few years, more than a thousand people in Puerto Rico have been arrested for trafficking or dealing drugs.

 Puerto Ricans Suffer from Opiate, Marijuana and Alcohol Addiction

-It's estimated that in Puerto Rico, approximately 70,000 people are addicts, and that $3 million per day is spent on illicit drugs.
+It’s estimated that in Puerto Rico, approximately 70,000 people are addicts and that $3 million per day is spent on illicit drugs.
 The cost to the Puerto Rican and U.S. governments exceeds $600 million per year.
 Treatment for opiate addiction, the most common type of addiction, often takes the form of methadone or Suboxone (buprenorphine) substitution treatment - a treatment that leaves addicts dependent on a daily dose of an opioid.
 Since the addict is still dependent, he or she does not learn how to recover the brightness and joy that accompany a fully drug-free life.
 He does not have a course of treatment that teaches him the life skills that keep him sober and productive.
-She does not undergo a course of thorough detoxification that helps soothe the body's craving for drugs, using only a sauna, exercise and nutritional supplements.
+She does not undergo a thorough detoxification that helps soothe the body’s craving for drugs.

 All of these benefits are found in the Narconon drug and alcohol rehabilitation program.
-In more than a hundred Narconon drug treatment or drug education centers in forty countries around the world, addicts leave addiction far behind and young people learn how life-destroying drug abuse and addiction can be.
-When one is well educated or when one has addressed the problems that led them into drug or alcohol abuse in the first place, it's possible to make the right choices that lead to a productive, enjoyable and drug-free life.
+In some forty Narconon drug treatment centers in forty countries around the world, addicts leave addiction far behind and young people learn how life-destroying drug abuse and addiction can be.
+When one is well educated or when one has addressed the problems that led them into drug or alcohol abuse in the first place, it’s possible to make the right choices that lead to a productive, enjoyable and drug-free life.